RajanKumar-iitp/ML/README.md

 # Current ML Core Algorithms and Techniques:-
     This repository currently includes several foundational machine learning projects, each designed to demonstrate core algorithms and techniques.
-Below is a list of the existing projects:
+    Below is a list of the existing Algorithms :
 	•	DBSCAN Lab
 	•	Decision Tree Lab
 	•	Gradient Descent Lab